Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

 How to make dough for Easter cake

 Attention!
-If you decide to use dry yeast - take 17 g.
+If you decide to use dry yeast, take 17 g.

-The temperature of the milk should not exceed 40 C, if it is higher, the yeast will die!
+The temperature of the milk should not exceed 40 C; if it is higher, the yeast will die!

-Kneading dough for cookies
+Kneading the dough for Easter cakes

 Now add sour cream (250 g) with a fat content of 15-20% to the dough and mix thoroughly.

-We add the sifted flour in small portions (about 500 g each), in several stages, kneading the dough directly in the container simply with a spoon or spatula.
+Add the sifted flour in small portions (about 500 g each), in several stages, kneading the dough directly in the container simply with a spoon or spatula.

 The question of the amount of flour is always the most delicate.
-An excess of flour can ruin the whole thing: the finished cake will turn out so dense and sticky that you will feel sorry for the products spent in the dough.
-Therefore, it is important to focus not on the numbers in the recipe, but on the consistency of the test in the photo.
+An excess of flour can ruin the whole thing: the finished cake will turn out so dense and sticky that you will feel sorry for the ingredients spent in the dough.
+Therefore, it is important to focus not on the numbers in the recipe, but on the consistency of the dough in the photo.
 This remark applies not only to Easter cakes, but to absolutely all recipes on my website!

 Mix raisins with candied fruits with 2 tbsp. l. flour.

-Punch down the risen dough and release the accumulated carbon dioxide from it, mixing thoroughly for about 1 minute.
+Knead the risen dough and release the accumulated carbon dioxide from it, mixing thoroughly for about 1 minute.

-The dough should double in size.
+The dough should double in volume.

-We bake Easter cakes
+Baking Easter cakes

-We preheat the oven to 170-180 ºС.
+Preheat the oven to 170-180 ºС.

 How to decorate Easter cakes